MODM Clinical Database Management

 TU – Databases – Epidemiology and Health-Environment

-Number of ECTS credits = 5 – TU supervisors TU Hélène FENET – Aurélie ESCANDE – Patrice RAVEL
+Number of ECTS credits = 5 – TU Coordinators TU Hélène FENET – Aurélie ESCANDE – Patrice RAVEL

-Health and the environment:Public health structures, national and regional environmental health management through public health plans, corporate social responsibility, description and behavior of different types of pollutants posing environmental and health risks, examples of contaminants that are problematic for health.
+Health and Environment:The structure of public health; national and regional management of environmental health through public health plans; corporate social responsibility; the characteristics and behavior of various types of pollutants posing environmental and health risks; examples of contaminants that pose health risks.

-Students must acquire the skills necessary to be able to
+Students must acquire the skills to be able to

 →Understandepidemiological studies: